gtroppee/mail_predictor/README.md

 During the setup task, you will be prompted to choose your admin credentials for the padrino-admin interface.

-**Actions:** I didn't add the .ruby-version and .ruby-gemset files to the .gitignore, so make sure you delete them if they bother you.
+**Note:** I didn't check out the .ruby-version and .ruby-gemset files, so make sure you delete them if they bother you.

 ## Launching the app